You must connect to MWireless or U-M VPN to access Great Lakes.

 Log into your account in the web portal

-You must connect to U-M VPN to access Great Lakes if you’re not connected to MWireless.
+You must connect to MWireless or U-M VPN to access Great Lakes.

 There are three GPU-available partitions.

 spgpuis usually the one with the least wait time, which has 224 NVIDIA A40 GPUs (48GB VRAM).
-Onspgpu, you can request 4 CPUs and 48 GB RAM without extra cost for each GPU requested on thespgpupartition, so the following is the most cost-effective option.
+On thespgpupartition, you can request 4 CPUs and 48 GB RAM without extra cost for each GPU requested on thespgpupartition, so the following is the most cost-effective option.

 spgpu